 Country/Region Short name Definition Non-OECD Asia (excluding China) ASIA Includes Bangladesh; Brunei Darussalam; Cambodia (from 1995); Democratic People's Republic of Korea; India; Indonesia; Malaysia; Mongolia (from 1985); Myanmar; Nepal; Pakistan; Philippines; Singapore; Sri Lanka; Chinese Taipei; Thailand; Viet Nam and Other non-OECD Asia .
 China (P.R. of China and Hong Kong, China) CHINAREG Includes the People's Republic of China and Hong Kong, China.
 World marine bunkers WORLDMAR Due to the structure of the database, World marine bunkers are reported both as a flow and as an entity similar to a country or a region.
-World marine bunkers represents the sum of International marine bunkers from all countries.
-Therefore, World marine bunkers is not applicable for individual countries and regions, and it is included in transport for the world total.
-World aviation bunkers WORLDAV Due to the structure of the database, World aviation bunkers is reported both as a flow and as an entity similar to a country or a region.
-World aviation bunkers represents the sum of International aviation bunkers from all countries.
-Therefore, World aviation bunkers is not applicable for individual countries and regions, and it is included in transport for the world total.
+World marine bunkers represent the sum of International marine bunkers from all countries.
+Therefore, 'World marine bunkers' is not applicable for individual countries and regions, and it is included in transport for the world total.
+World aviation bunkers WORLDAV Due to the structure of the database, World aviation bunkers are reported both as a flow and as an entity similar to a country or a region.
+World aviation bunkers represent the sum of International aviation bunkers from all countries.
+Therefore, 'World aviation bunkers' is not applicable for individual countries and regions, and it is included in transport for the world total.
 Albania ALBANIA Algeria ALGERIA Angola ANGOLA Argentina ARGENTINA Armenia ARMENIA Data for Armenia are available starting in 1990.
 Prior to that, they are included in Former Soviet Union.
 Australia AUSTRALI Excludes the overseas territories.
 Data are reported on a fiscal year basis.
 By convention data for the fiscal year that starts on 1 July Y-1 and ends on 30 June Y are labelled as year Y. Austria AUSTRIA Azerbaijan AZERBAIJAN Data for Azerbaijan are available starting in 1990.
 Prior to that, they are included in Former Soviet Union.
-Bahrain BAHRAIN Bangladesh BANGLADESH Data are reported on a fiscal year basis.
-By convention data for the fiscal year that starts on 1 July Y-1 and ends on 30 June Y are labelled as year Y.
+Bahrain BAHRAIN